Puri (food): Consumption

-Puri is from the northern part of the South Asia, and it is consumed in countries such as India, Pakistan, and Bangladesh.
-It is a staple food in much of the region.
-It is the second-most consumed flatbread in the region, behind chapati.
+Puri is from the northern part of South Asia.
+It is consumed in countries such as India, Pakistan, and Bangladesh, as well as in Maritime Southeast Asia.
+It is the second-most consumed flatbread in South Asia, behind chapati, and is a staple food in much of the region.
 Like chapati and paratha, it is often homemade.
+It is sometimes packed to eat while travelling.

 According to the 2005 Bangladesh Household Income and Expenditure Survey, 28.5% of the country's households consume puri.
 It is a popular snack from street food vendors in the country.
-In the Indian state of Himachal Pradesh, puri may be served alongside rice as part of a dham meal.
-In the South Indian region of Coastal Andhra, puri, served with potato curry or chutney, is eaten as breakfast, but is less common than idli or dosa.
+In the South Indian region of Coastal Andhra, puri is served with potato curry or chutney as breakfast, but is less common than South Indian idli or dosa.
+In the Indian state of Himachal Pradesh, puri may be served alongside rice as part of a dham feast.
 Puri is known in Burmese cuisine as a food served at tea shops.
-Puri is also commonly eaten by the Indian-Ugandan community of Kampala.
+It is also commonly eaten by the Indian-Ugandan community of Kampala.

-In North Indian Hindu culture, puri is traditionally classified as pukka, a type of food that is made with ghee, which is associated with purity, and is served when hosting guests or during festivals.
+Puri is a common feature of Hindu festivals.
+In North Indian Hindu traditions, it is classified as pukka, a type of food that is made with ghee, which is associated with purity, and is served when hosting guests or during festivals.
 In North India and West India, puri is served with sweets during Diwali.
-As some Hindu observances involve abstaining from typical grains, adherents of these fasts may make puri using amaranth grain.
-Puris, as well as sweet puris, are sometimes given as offerings to deities.
+In Odisha, a large puri is made during Bali Yatra, which is called thunka puri.
+Additionally, members of the Bene Israel community of Jews in India eat puri on Purim.
+Puri is also eaten at weddings across India.
+It is eaten with halwa at Sikh funerals.

+Puris are commonly given as prasada offered to Hindu deities in North India.
+Sweet puris are also used as prasada.
 In the folk religion of the Jad people of the Himalayas, puri is offered to certain deities who do not receive animal sacrifices, including Rengali.
-Puri is also eaten at weddings across India.